Back to blog

 pprint(json_data)

-The output of the above code is:
+The output of the above code looks like this:

 Gathering search results from Baidu can be challenging, but we hope this step-by-step guide will help you scrape public data from Baidu easier.
 With the assistance of Baidu Scraper API, you can bypass various anti-bot measures and extract Baidu organic search results at scale.

 If you have any questions or want to know more about gathering public data from Baidu, contact us via email or live chat.
-We also offer a free trial for our SERP Scraper API, so feel free to try if this advanced web scraping solution works for you.
+We also offer a free trial for our Web Scraper API, so feel free to try if this advanced web scraping solution works for you.

 About the author